 - Find alternative strategies for reacting to panic, anxiety, depression and stress

 What Do I Do About My Anxiety or Panic Disorder?

-Fear of having a panic attack, a flashback or a depressive episode can be a big barrier to getting treatment for Xanax dependence.
-American Family Physician points out that the long-term use of benzodiazepines can make you psychologically dependent on these drugs, affecting your self-confidence.
-You may feel that you can’t handle the everyday stress of work, traffic or family conflicts unless you have the drug.
-If you suffer from one or more phobias, or fears of specific situations or entities, you may worry about how you’ll face them without Xanax.
+The fear of having a panic attack or a depressive episode can be a significant barrier to getting treatment.
+American Family Physician points out that the long-term use of benzodiazepines can lead to psychological dependence on these drugs and affect your self-confidence.
+You may feel that you can’t handle the everyday stress of work, traffic or family unless you have Xanax.

-Going through rehab for Xanax dependence won’t help you if the program doesn’t treat the underlying conditions that drive you to abuse this medication.
-Your treatment plan should include intensive psychotherapy that addresses your psychological symptoms as well as your substance abuse.
-You may need to have your medications changed in order to prevent substance abuse in the future.
-In a study of patients who suffered from mental disorders combined with substance abuse, the journal Psychiatric Services found that a co-existing disorder increased the risk of benzodiazepine addiction.
+Rehab alone will not help you unless the underlying conditions that drive you to abuse this medication are treated too.
+Your treatment plan should include therapy sessions that address your psychological symptoms as well as your substance abuse.
+A recent study found that a co-existing disorder increased the risk of benzodiazepine addiction.

 How Do I Recover From Xanax Dependence?

 Admitting that you can’t stop drug use is the first step in your recovery.
 At Michael’s House, we understand that Xanax abuse is often connected with a mental health condition like PTSD, or depression.
 Our treatment plans are customized to meet your needs.
 Once you decide to seek treatment, please call us to learn more.
 We are here to serve you and help you live a life without drugs.
 Don’t delay.
 Take this important step that will change your life forever.